Tides and Moon

 WHAT CAUSES TIDES

-The best times to fish is an hour or two before and after a tide change.
+The best time to fish is an hour or two before and after a tide change.
+That is because the water flows at its fastest about two hours before and after the tide change.
+This is call the tide coefficient.
 Fish hang out around creek mouths at low tide waiting to enter the creeks to feed during high tide.
 Just after high tide, they exit the marshes and creeks to wait for the next change.

 After the tide changes the most impact comes from sunrise and set.
 Most fish are more active around sunset and sunrise.
 Generally, predators adjust to light changes faster than their prey, which gives them a short advantage.